jamerst/AutoTag/README.md

 "movieRenamePattern": "%1 (%2)",        // Pattern to rename movie files, %1 = Title, %2 = Year
-"parsePattern": "",                     // Custom regex to parse TV episode information "windowsSafe": false                    // Remove any invalid Windows file name characters
+"parsePattern": "",                     // Custom regex to parse TV episode information "windowsSafe": false                    // Remove any invalid Windows file name characters "extendedTagging": false                // Add more information to Matroska file tags
 ```

 ## Moving away from TheTVDB
 **v3.1.0 and above use TheMovieDB as the TV metadata source instead of TheTVDB.** This is due to the declining quality of metadata, and TheTVDB's free API being deprecated in favour of a paid model.

 Unfortunately there are many differences in the episode numbering between TheTVDB and TheMovieDB, so you may have to manually rename some files in order for them to be found on TheMovieDB.
 In the long term this is a good thing as the numbering on TheMovieDB generally makes much more sense than TheTVDB, and is a much friendlier community.

+## Known Issues
+- Some files will refuse to tag with an error such as "File not writeable" or "Invalid EBML format read".
+This is caused by the tagging library taglib-sharp, which sometimes refuses to tag certain files.
+The cause of this isn't immediately clear, but a workaround is to simply remux the file using ffmpeg (`ffmepg -i in.mkv -c copy out.mkv`), after which the file should tag successfully.

 ## Download
 Downloads for Linux, macOS and Windows can be found [here](https://github.com/jamerst/AutoTag/releases).